cviebrock/eloquent-sluggable/README.md

 // $newPost->slug is "my-awesome-blog-post-1"
 ```

-Note that empty strings, non-strings or other "odd" source values will result in different slugs:
+> **NOTE:** empty strings, non-strings or other "odd" source values will result in different slugs:

 | Source Value | Resulting Slug        |
 |--------------|-----------------------|